AbdoullahBougataya/rocket-engines/README.md

 ## Usage
 First you will have to install [GO](https://go.dev/):
 ### Windows
-You can download and install GO using the link [here](https://go.dev/dl/).
+You can download installer GO using the link [here](https://go.dev/dl/).
 ### MacOS
-You can download and install GO using the link [here](https://go.dev/dl/).
+You can download installer GO using the link [here](https://go.dev/dl/).
 ### Linux

 Legal note: scrapping Wikipedia is completely legal.